-Irish America with CIE Tours International arranged a very special trip to Ireland for our readers this past October.
+Irish America with CIE Tours International arranged a very special trip to Ireland for our readers.
 Highlights included a medieval feast and some fantastic sightseeing.

 Having the good fortune to contribute photographs to Irish America, I would on occasion drop a not-so-subtle hint to editor Patricia Harty, that I was always available to travel to Ireland.
 As Irish luck would have it — aided and abetted by Ms. Harty’s generosity — a spot was arranged for me on a very special trip: the Irish America/CIE Tour which took place this past October.